Executive Vice President & President, South America

 About GM: Jaime Ardila

-Jaime Ardila was appointed President, GM South America region, responsible for the operations in Brazil, Argentina, Paraguay, Uruguay, Chile, Peru, Colombia, Ecuador and Venezuela, effective June 22, 2010, after serving as GM Mercosur President, since November 2007.
-He is currently a member of the GM Executive Committee, reporting to CEO Dan Akerson.
+Ardila was appointed Executive Vice President & President, South America region, responsible for the operations in Brazil, Argentina, Paraguay, Uruguay, Chile, Peru, Colombia, Ecuador and Venezuela, effective June 22, 2010, after serving as GM Mercosur President, since November 2007.
+He is currently a member of the GM Executive Committee.

 Ardila was born in Pereira, Colombia, on July 24, 1955.
 He earned a bachelor’s degree in economics from Jorge Tadeo Lozano University in Bogota, Colombia, in 1977, and a master's degree from the London School of Economics in 1981.